hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_acme_eab.html.md

 * `role` - (Optional) Create an EAB token that is specific to a role's ACME directory.

-**NOTE**: EAB tokens are specific to an ACME directory.
-Within Vault ACME there are different ACME directories.
+**NOTE**: Within Vault ACME there are different ACME directories which an EAB token is associated with;

  1. Default directory (`pki/acme/`) - Do not specify a value for issuer nor role parameters.
  2. Issuer specific (`pki/issuer/:issuer_ref/acme/`) - Specify a value for the issuer parameter